Finnigans

 The House of Finnigans was a British luxury luggage and trunk maker established in 1830, originally in Manchester and later in New Bond Street in London.
-The House of Finnigans manufactured and produced a wide range of luxury products, including trunks, bags, fashion, jewelry, timepieces, and silverware.
+The House of Finnigans manufactured and produced a wide range of luxury products, including trunks, bags, fashion, jewellery, timepieces, and silverware.

+History

 Early life of Brian Finnigan

 The House of Finnigans was founded by Brian Finnigan, an Irishman descended from Brian Boru, the king of Ireland in the high Middle Ages.
 He was the son of a seafarer, who spent summer months sailing off the coast of Newfoundland, where he hunted whale and seal in Arctic waters.

 In 1805, Brian Finnigan apprenticed to his father's friend and former sailing partner, Reuben Farrel.
 Farrel made leather goods in Liverpool, especially bags and trunks.
 This durable and weatherproof luggage was particularly adapted to the long and tedious journeys of that time.
 Both Reuben Farrel and Brian Finnigan moved to Manchester as it developed into a prosperous city with the boom of the cotton industry.